Dairy-Free Tropical Matcha Smoothie Bowl

 Grades of Matcha:

-The highest-grade matcha, known as ceremonial-grade, is grown and harvested under pristine conditions.
+The highest-grade matcha, known as a ceremonial grade, is grown and harvested under pristine conditions.
 Higher grades have a brilliant green color, rich aroma, and a bold flavor but without any bitterness.
 Traditional Japanese tea ceremonies will only use ‘premium’ (or ceremonial grade) to make, what’s called, thick tea.

 At the end of the matcha spectrum is culinary-grade, which still has many valuable uses and the same health benefits.
 Culinary-grade matcha adds a sweet and savory flavor to all kinds of recipes.
-But the lower grade has a greater range of bitterness.
-This bitterness is because the leaves used to made it are more mature, and harvested later in the season.
+However, the lower grade has a greater range of bitterness.
+This bitterness is because the leaves used to make it are more mature, and harvested later in the season.

 Possible Health Benefits of Matcha:

 With ten times the antioxidants then regular green tea, not to mention and a metabolism boost, matcha tea has all the benefits of green tea and so much more.
 Green tea’s health benefits date back thousands of years in traditional Chinese medicine, but in recent decades numerous studies have confirmed matcha has many super-powered health benefits note:

 - Improves brain function

 - Improves skin

 - Improves heart health